apache/incubator-streampark-website/docs/connector/5-es.md

 ElasticsearchSink uses TransportClient (before 6.x) or RestHighLevelClient (starting with 6.x) to communicate with the Elasticsearch cluster.
-`StreamX` further encapsulates Flink-connector-elasticsearch6, shields development details, and simplifies write operations for Elasticsearch6 and above.
+`StreamPark` further encapsulates Flink-connector-elasticsearch6, shields development details, and simplifies write operations for Elasticsearch6 and above.

 :::tip hint